Anhtu07/Anhtu07.github.io/_posts/2020-01-14-heat-simulator.md

 And that's basically everything we need to use freefem++ to model the heat flow !
 I will cover a little more about finite element method in the subsequent blogs.
 For now, we will turn to simulate the phenomenon described earlier.

 ### Numerical solution

+The last time I implemented FEM for heat equation by python, and Stokes equations by Matlab was horrible experiences.
+The most annoying parts are mesh triangulation and calculating values on stiffness and load matrix to satisfy all boundary conditions.
+However, I found everything is so simple with Freefem.
+Basically, there's only two step, '' draw " the domain and rewrite the weak problem.
+The following code is the simulation of physical phenomena described in the introduction.
+There's a minor change is that I put a wall divided the room into two half, and this wall have diffusivity constant 3 times greater than that of air.

 ```c++
 border C1(t=0,1){x=-5+t;y=4;label=100;}